bekiralti/reverseproxy/README.md

 To simulate a Client open your browser and type in the URL: `localhost:1071`.
 To simulate a second Client you can open your browser in incognito and type in the URL: `localhost:1071`.

-## What further programs are needed?

-**TODO: E.g. docker**

-# Example Usage

-> [!NOTE]
-> We will use a Node-RED Docker-Container, because it makes demonstrating the proof-of-conecpt rather easy.

-**TODO: Example**

 # How this Reverseproxy was built?

-If you are interested on the thought processes, reasoning and learning that went into this project, then feel free to read through ./docs/implementation_journal/README.md.
+If you are interested on the thought processes, reasoning and learning that went into this project, then feel free to read through ./docs/implementation_journal.md.